excited-bore/copy-to/README.md

 You can also use 'all' to list/run all known configurations

-Delete set of dest/src by name with
+Remove set of dest/src by name with
 ```
-copy-to delete myname1 (myname2)
+copy-to remove myname1 (myname2)
 ```

 Add sources with